ibm-cloud-docs/speech-to-text/websockets.md

 The client can open multiple concurrent WebSocket connections to the service.
 The number of concurrent connections is limited only by the capacity of the service, which generally poses no problems for users.

 ### Initiate a recognition request
-{: #WSstart}
+{: #ws-start}

 To initiate a recognition request, the client sends a JSON text message to the service over the established connection.
 The client must send this message before it sends any audio for transcription.
 The message must include the `action` parameter but can usually omit the `content-type` parameter.

 -   `action` (*required* string) - Specifies the action to be performed:
     -   `start` begins a recognition request.
 It can also specify new parameters for subsequent requests.
-For more information, see [Send additional requests and modify request parameters](#WSmore).
+For more information, see [Send additional requests and modify request parameters](#ws-more).
     -   `stop` signals that all audio for a request has been sent.
-For more information, see [End a recognition request](#WSstop).
+For more information, see [End a recognition request](#ws-stop).
 -   `content-type` (*optional* string) - Identifies the format (MIME type) of the audio data for the request.
 The parameter is required for the `audio/alaw`, `audio/basic`, `audio/l16`, and `audio/mulaw` formats.
 For more information, see [Audio formats](/docs/speech-to-text?topic=speech-to-text-audio-formats#audio-formats-list).

 The message can also include optional parameters to specify other aspects of how the request is to be processed and the information that is to be returned.
 These additional parameters include the `interim_results` parameter, which is available only with the WebSocket interface.
-(You specify a language model, custom language model, and custom acoustic model only as query parameters of the WebSocket URL.)

 -   For more information about all speech recognition features, see the [Parameter summary](/docs/speech-to-text?topic=speech-to-text-summary).
 -   For more information about the `interim_results` parameter, see [Interim results](/docs/speech-to-text?topic=speech-to-text-interim#interim-results).